 - BIOL 840 - Infectious Diseases - 3 hours

-microorganisms.
+causing microorganisms.
 It will cover the basic mechanisms of infection, disease progression, and immune response.
-It is strongly suggested
+It is

-that students have taken an introductory microbiology course before taking this class.
-Offered on-line Fall of even-numbered years.
+strongly suggested that students have taken an introductory microbiology course before taking this class.
+Offered online, every

 - BIOL 840P - Infectious Diseases - 4 hours

+protists.
 We will study the mechanisms of infection, disease progression, and immune response.
-Three hours of laboratory will be required each
+Three hours of laboratory will be

 - BIOL 844 - Molecular Biotechnology - 3 hours

-and kinetics, and the basics of the genetic dogma and recombinant DNA technology.
-The bulk of the course will be made
+kinetics, and the basics of the genetic dogma and recombinant DNA technology.
+The bulk of the course will be made up of a

-up of a topical consideration of subjects in biotechnology such as: the production of protein pharmaceuticals, genetic
+topical consideration of subjects in biotechnology such as: the production of protein pharmaceuticals, genetic engineering of

-engineering of animals and plants, and cloning of organisms.
-Special consideration will be given to the molecular
+animals and plants, and cloning of organisms.
+Special consideration will be given to the molecular mechanisms behind the

 - BIOL 850P - Molecular Biology - 3 hours